omkar-shelke25/ckad-killercoda/Canary-rollout/step1.md

 → Ensures 4 stable Pods + 1 canary Pod = \~80/20 traffic split.

-Here’s your command sequence rewritten clearly, professionally, and **grammatically correct** 👇

----

 ### ✅ **Verify Pod Labels, Selectors, and IP Addresses**

 Use the following commands to inspect the Service, Deployments, Pods, and Endpoints in detail: